ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1862-1863-irs-tax-assessment" /%}}

-Bartlett Brown was born in Oak Farm on Long Island NY and according to the 1850 census, when Bartlett was 17 years old and still in school, he and his family were living in Huntington on Long Island NY.
+Bartlett Brown was born in Oak Farm on Long Island and according to the 1850 census, when Bartlett was 17 years old and still in school, he and his family were living in Huntington, Long Island.
 He then moved, first to Brooklyn, then onto Castleton in Staten Island NY by 1857 to work at Pine's general store.
-It seems likely that Bartlett made considerable money in business in Brooklyn, and his time in Pine's store would seem to be a sort of apprenticeship, as after only a few years, he moved on to purchase prime Staten Island real estate and begin his own store, which he successfully ran for several decades.
+My impression is that Bartlett made considerable money in business in Brooklyn, and his time in Pine's store seems to be a sort of apprenticeship, as after only a few years, he moved on to purchase prime Staten Island real estate and begin his own store, which he successfully ran for several decades.

 {{% fig "long-island/1850-United-States-Federal-Census-Huntington-NY" "800" /%}}